ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 	```
 - Model method:
 	- Name: this one is all ready automatically made
-- Model helper variable helper: this is where the `$fillable` variable comes in handy
+	- `De-restrict the model so it's "fillable"` as shown in previous section
 - URL example: `fundamental-mechanisms-app.test/URLCreate/hello`